caioanalyst/PBI_sales_cost_profit_mMargin_and_KPI_dashboard/README.md

 # PBI_sales_cost_profit_mMargin_and_KPI_dashboard

  This project aims to analyze sales data.
+This project was developed in a Data Science Academy course: https://www.datascienceacademy.com.br

 The purpose of this project is to extract information about sales, cost, profit margin and KPI data.
 The questions below must be answered: